Energy in Egypt: Nuclear power

 Egypt has been considering the use of nuclear energy for decades: in 1964, a 150 MWe and in 1974 a 600 MWe, nuclear power stations were proposed.
 The Nuclear Power Plants Authority (NPPA) was established in 1976, and in 1983 the El Dabaa site on the Mediterranean coast was selected.

-Egypt's nuclear plans, however, were shelved after the Chernobyl accident.
+Egypt's nuclear plans were shelved after the Chernobyl accident.
 In 2006, Egypt announced it would revive its civilian nuclear power programme, and build a 1,000 MW nuclear power station at El Dabaa.
 Its estimated cost at the time was US$1.5bn, and the plans were to do the construction with the help of foreign investors.

 In March 2008, Egypt signed an agreement with Russia on the peaceful uses of nuclear energy.
 In 2015, contracts were signed with a Russian company to begin the building of the plant at El Dabaa.

+In April 2023, Egyptian media reported that Egypt and Russia were expediting the El Dabaa Nuclear Power Plant construction.
+They were said to be trying to get the plant at El-Dabaa, 135 kilometres west of Alexandria, back on schedule after initial delays due to the Russian invasion of Ukraine and COVID-19.
+The construction work on the plant, which was scheduled to conclude by 2030, had started in July 2022.

 Renewable energy

-The energy strategy in Egypt adopted by the Supreme Council of Energy in February 2008 is to increase renewable energy generation up to 20% of the total mix by 2020.